MvvmCross/MvvmCross/readme.md

-# MvvmCross vNext
+# MvvmCross v3

-This project provides a cross-platform mvvm mobile development framework built on top of Silverlight for WP7, Mono for Android and MonoTouch for iOS, and the WinRT XAML framework for Windows 8 Store applications.
+This project provides a cross-platform mvvm mobile development framework built on top of:

+- Silverlight for WP7,
+- Mono for Android  (or Xamarin.Android)
+- MonoTouch for iOS  (or Xamarin.iOS)
+- the WinRT XAML framework for Windows 8 Store apps.
+- WPF
+- Mono for Mac (or Xamarin.Mac)

 This project makes extensive use of Portable Class Libraries to provide maintainable cross platform C# native applications.